rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 01 25 1200
-*   commit - error 'namespace name 'ExecutionsClass' could not be found ' is from not adding
-    * file to project I think
+*   commit - error 'namespace name 'ExecutionsClass' could not be found ' is from not adding file to project I think

+2023 01 25 1243
+*   commit - retrieves data from .qslite db and creates list that will repalce instList(Ret)